 If the numbers on the scale still won’t budge, your problem might be smaller than you think.
 In fact, it could be microscopic!Click to tweet

 Too many bad influences, and you’ll find yourself breaking down fiber quickly and absorbing more fat.
 The result: your weight increases, even if you cut calories.5

 Those extra pounds are also much more likely to land on your waistline, increasing your chances of obesity, type 2 diabetes, and metabolic disease.6

 Maintaining a healthy balance of gut flora isn’t optional.
 It’s absolutely necessary!
 That means paying special attention to your sugar impact, exposure to reactive foods, stress levels, and medication use.
 (For more details, check out this post.)

 Time to call in reinforcements!
-While it’s super-important to make long-term changes to support your gut health, there’s also a powerful step you can take to IMMEDIATELY balance your gut microbiome: take a high-quality probiotic.
-The right probiotic supplement can deliver billions of good bacteria to support your digestive system and its crucial functions.
-7
+While it’s super-important to make long-term changes to support your gut health, there’s also a powerful step you can take to IMMEDIATELY balance your gut microbiome: take a high-quality probiotic.7

 4 Chassaing B, Kumar M, Baker MT, Singh V, Vijay-Kumar M. Mammalian gut immunity.
 Biomed J 2014;37:246-58